 EPA's explanation of when it is appropriate to make a whole chemical determination, and when it is not, is not supported in any meaningful, much less scientific way.
 As articulated, EPA's whole chemical determinations will produce inconsistent results.
-EPA's application of whole chemical determinations for PCE, NMP, MC and TCE, therefore, are arbitrary.
+EPA's application of whole chemical determination for CT, therefore, is arbitrary.

-Despite EPA's statements implying the whole chemical approach will be the "exception" rather than the rule, there is nothing in these four FR notices or EPA's revisions to the risk determinations of PCE, NMP, MC or TCE that establishes any science-based criteria for EPA's application of a whole chemical approach in future TSCA risk evaluations.
+Despite EPA's statements implying the whole chemical approach will be the "exception" rather than the rule, there is nothing in the FR notice or EPA's revision to the risk determination of CT that establishes any science-based criteria for EPA's application of a whole chemical approach in future TSCA risk evaluations.
 Without development of principles and criteria, which must be satisfied on a case-by-case basis before EPA could apply a whole chemical approach, EPA could unduly influence TSCA risk determinations based on considerations other than the best available science.
 Principles and criteria on the application of this approach, consistent with TSCA's framework, are essential to the credibility of this approach.